 A covered person is anyone covered by an insurance plan, including the policy owner and their dependents.

-A covered service is any healthcare service or supplies covered by an insurance plan.
-Covered services will be outlined in your insurance policy terms.
+A covered service is any service or supplies covered by an insurance plan.
+These will be outlined in your insurance policy terms.

 A death benefit is the amount of money a beneficiary will receive when a person with a life insurance policy dies.
 A death benefit is also known as a life insurance payout.
 Policy owners choose their death benefit amount when they buy their policies.